Scene one: The first call of the day from your mom you can handle.

 Get used to it – the guilt I mean.
 The phone thing was just one of the games I had to play.
 When Mom would call the first time, I'd answer and see how she was doing.
 The second time, I'd gently try to let her know she had just called.
 The third time – well, sometimes it just seemed better to ignore it.
 I knew she would be embarrassed (or else think I was lying, depending on the day) if I told her she'd called three times within 15 minutes.
 It seemed kinder to just not answer the phone and let her forget that she called.

 Guilt has a purpose in life.
 If we are mean, we should feel guilty.
 If we owe someone an apology, we should be big enough to do so.
 But guilt is a complicated emotion.
 We take on the expectations of our culture, our religion, our family.
 And then we take on the expectations of our toughest critic – ourselves.
-That committee that meets in our head tells us we are not doing this caregiving thing well enough.
+The negative thoughts that the committee that meets in our head tells us surmount to feeling we are not doing this caregiving thing well enough.
 If we were "good" people, we'd just keep answering the phone endlessly until Mom found something else to do.